omnt/OpenMobileNetworkToolkit/README.md

   * The app is developed with researches in mind an provides multiple options to export the data in a way that it can be further analyzed.
   * No advertisements or other annoying anti-features

-# Motivation
+## Motivation

 Our motivation to start the development of OMNT was to the need to modify carrier settings on Android UEs to integrated them with our testbeds.
-Later on we where in need to provides measurements on our testbed deployments for which we had no satisfying tooling at that point in time.
+Later on we where in need to provide measurements on our testbed deployments for which we had no satisfying tooling at that point in time.
-Since at least a year we used the app to collect measurement for research projects and extended the app with different functions we needed in the projects.
+Since at least a year we used OMNT to collect measurement for research projects and extended the app with different functions we needed in the projects.

 ## Permissions